HomeSpan/HomeSpan/docs/Pixels.md

 ## *Pixel(uint8_t pin, [boolean isRGBW])*

 Creating an instance of this **class** configures the specified *pin* to output a waveform signal suitable for controlling a single-wire, addressable RGB or RGBW LED device with an arbitrary number of pixels.
-Such devices typically contain embedded SK6812 or WS2812 driver chips.
+Such devices typically contain SK6812 or WS2812 LEDs.
 Arguments, along with their defaults if left unspecified, are as follows:

   * *pin* - the pin on which the RGB control signal will be output; normally connected to the "data" input of the addressable LED device
   * *isRGBW* - set to *true* for RGBW devices that contain 4-color (red/green/blue/white) LEDs; set to *false* for the more typical 3-color RGB devices.
 Defaults to *false* if unspecified.
 Note you must set the *isRGBW* flag to *true* if you are using an RGBW device, even if you do not intend on utilizing the white LED